This article was originally posted on Userblogs on 6/21/2016.

 This bench has been designed so it can be made from easily available materials without sophisticated woodworking equipment.
-People with woodworking skills might use these ideas as a point of departure.
+People with woodworking skills who are shopping for a bench might use these ideas as a point of departure.

 Parts List - Plywood or MDF